saiadupa/Device-fingerprints/README.md

 - Ensure that your AES encryption key is kept secure and private.
 - The library uses SHA-256 for hashing and AES for encryption to provide secure data handling.

-## Contributing

-Contributions to `device_fingerprint` are welcome!
-Please submit issues or pull requests on [GitHub](https://github.com/your-repo/device_fingerprint).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 Feel free to adjust the repository links and license details as needed.